I’ve found that black rice is super popular right now, and it’s no wonder why.

 This type of grain is also known as purple or forbidden rice, and there are several different varieties of the grain out there.

-The three most common types are: black sticky rice, black Japonica rice, and Chinese black rice (also known as forbidden).
+The three most common types are: black sticky, black Japonica, and Chinese black (also known as forbidden).

 The sticky type is most commonly found in Thai desserts, and Japonica is a mixture of short and medium-grain varieties that’s really good for use in salads.

 The last type is the kind that we are working with today – a firm grain that lacks stickiness.